Import work items from an Excel file

 | EqpConv | Number |

-If you include equipment cost rates (EqpBaseCostRate or EqpBurdenCostRate) in your spreadsheet, it's recommended to also include the EqpConv and EqpUnits columns.
+If you include equipment cost rates (EqpBaseCostRate or EqpBurdenCostRate) in your spreadsheet, it's recommended to include also the EqpConv and EqpUnits columns.
 If the equipment sell rate (EqpSellRate) column is not provided as recommended, Sage Construction Management will automatically calculate it as the sum of the equipment base cost rate and equipment burden cost rate.
-The EqpUnit field must be 10 characters or less.
+The EqpUnit field must be 10 characters or few.
 The following units are recognized and supported:

 If EqpUnits uses time-based values such as hours, days, weeks, or months, Sage Construction Management will automatically calculate the appropriate equipment hours for each line item, similar to how labor hours are handled. |